defold/doc/docs/en/manuals/test.md

 ---
-title: Defold documentation typography test
+title: Defold markdown test
-brief: This document uses all Markdown features (Commonmark + extensions) that the Defold docs use.
+brief: This document uses all Markdown features (Commonmark + a couple of extensions) that the Defold docs use.
 ---

-# Defold documentation typography
+# Defold markdown test

 All defold manuals and tutorials are written in Markdown.
 This document outlines how to use the various formatting for a consistent look on all documents.